nsaoirse/FOAMySees/README.md

 The controlDict, preciceDict, and precice-config.xml files will be automatically generated for your case depending on the settings you have chosen.

 The boundary conditions will need to be modified automatically, within the 0.org folder of the OpenFOAM case with which you would like to run a case.

+Navigate to your analysis directory
+In order to run a case, you will need an OpenFOAM case folder, and an OpenSees model

+If you haven't done so, create an OpenFOAM model.

+Put these into a new folder alone, and run 'createFOAMySeesInputFiles

 Currently, the inputs to an analysis are managed through two additional files placed in a folder along with the case files.
 These files are: